 Project Description Existing Conditions Source Road Extension on South 1st and the Strand Construct South 1st Street and The Strand in phases, including sidewalks, intersections, bike lanes to improve multi-modal access in the site.
 There is no vehicular access to the Veneer Property, which impedes development.
 The Framework Plan identified the road extension as a crucial precursor to development.
 Waterfront Framework Plan 1st Street and Strand Road Improvements Install trees and street improvements (bulb outs, etc.) and a road overlay on a two-block stretch of 1st Street and the Strand.
 Current use of these streets includes The Strand festival street, which would benefit from improved street design and paving.
 Waterfront Framework Plan Old Portland Road/Gable Intersection Improvements Improve the intersection to better accommodate traffic coming to the Veneer Property.
 Motorists typically use Old Portland Road as a connection between U.S. 30 and the waterfront.
 Recommended improvements at this intersection may change this pattern to emphasize use of McNulty Way, which will bypass some of Old Portland Road.
-Old Portland Road/Plymouth Street Intersection Improvements Improve the intersection to better accommodate traffic and serve as a gateway to the property.
+Waterfront Framework Plan Old Portland Road/Plymouth Street Intersection Improvements Improve the intersection to better accommodate traffic and serve as a gateway to the property.
 The Framework Plan cited need to improve traffic flow for large delivery vehicles that travel this route.
 Waterfront Framework Plan Plymouth Street Improvements Improve bicyclist and pedestrian safety along Plymouth Street.
 Plymouth Street is narrow and would not support future multimodal uses proposed in the waterfront area.
-Waterfront Framework Plan Corridor Master Plan Improvements ridor Master Plan Complete intersection improvements, Feedback from community in Corridor St Helens Corridor Master Plan US 30 Road Projects - Short Term Short-term projects include medians (curbs, plantings, trees/banner poles) and plantings (east side of U.S. 30), new banner poles (east side of U.S. 30), and new banners on existing utility poles, new curb ramps, and crosswalk striping.
-Intings, trees/banner poles) Ings (east side of U.S. 30), Inger poles (east side of U.S. ew banners on existing s, new curb ramps, and US 30 Road Projects - Long Term Helens.
+Waterfront Framework Plan Corridor Master Plan Improvements Complete intersection improvements, road projects, and pedestrian projects in the Houlton Business District.
+Feedback from community in Corridor Master Plan cited overall improvements to streetscape to promote businesses in the corridor.
+This includes a lack of wayfinding infrastructure and heavy freight traffic, pedestrian safety as a concern along this corridor.
+St Helens Corridor Master Plan US 30 Road Projects - Short Term Short-term projects include medians (curbs, plantings, trees/banner poles) and plantings (east side of U.S. 30), new banner poles (east side of U.S. 30), and new banners on existing utility poles, new curb ramps, and crosswalk striping.
+U.S. 30 is the main thoroughfare in St. Helens.
+There are minimal medians and plantings along the corridor.
+St Helens Corridor Master Plan; St. Helens Transportation System Plan US 30 Road Projects - Long Term Long-term U.S. 30 projects include fencing (each side of ODOT Rail property), new sidewalk (east side of U.S. 30), intersection crosswalk paving and curb ramps, trees and plantings (east side of U.S. 30), and private property landscape improvements.
+U.S. 30 is the main thoroughfare in St. Helens.
 There is minimal pedestrian infrastructure along the corridor.
 St Helens Corridor Master Plan; St. Helens Transportation System Plan